ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 When the conversion tool detects links with no reference it will issue a warning and rewrite the URL to point to current page (`href="#"`).

-**`<literal>`**

-The `<literal>` tag is not yet supported in eZ Platform.
-For more information about this, please have a look at [EZP-29328](https://jira.ez.no/browse/EZP-29328) and [EZP-29027](https://jira.ez.no/browse/EZP-29027).

-When you are ready to migrate your eZ Publish XmlText content to the eZ Platform RichText format and start using pure eZ Platform setup, start the conversion script without the `--dry-run` option.
-Execute the following from &lt;new-ez-root&gt;:

-`php -d memory_limit=1536M bin/console ezxmltext:convert-to-richtext --export-dir=ezxmltext-export --export-dir-filter=notice,warning,error --concurrency 4 -v`

 **Custom tags and attributes**

-eZ Platform now supports custom tags, including inline custom tags, and limited use of custom tag attributes.
+eZ Platform 2 supports custom tags, including inline custom tags, and limited use of custom tag attributes.
 After migrating to RichText, you need to adapt your custom tag config for eZ Platform and rewrite the custom tags in Twig.
 See [Custom tag documentation](../guide/extending/extending_online_editor.md#custom-tags) for more info.